BrennanLongstreth/513Woodworking/README.md

 Files not used in this project but there for future implementations: reciept.php

 ## Contributing:
 I (Brennan Longstreth) Am the only contributor at the current time to this project, all images (aside from the stock image in the gallary page) are my own creation.
-If you would liek to contact me please do so at example@zagmail.gonzaga.edu (would rather not get spammed yet, ill create another email for this when the site goes live).
+If you would like to contact me please do so at example@zagmail.gonzaga.edu (would rather not get spammed yet, I'll create another email for this when the site goes live).

 ## Credits:
 3D Art: Brennan Longstreth